tne-ai/app-whiskey/README.md

    sure that Claude Sonnet 3.5 is enabled.
 Go to New Chat and look for that name.
 1. The google key is required and should be the

+## Importing the custom function into Open Webui

+1. In OWUI, click on icon in top right -> Admin Panel -> Function -> Import Functions
+2. Import the function at `open-webui/function-wastex_extraction...`
+3. Click on the Valve icon next to the function in Admin Settings > Function > wastex_extraction > Gear icon ⚙️. and fill in the google api key
+4. Click on the newly imported function, go to line 388, and fill in google api key (using the env wasn't working for some reason and this is throw away code anyways... :).
+5. Click on Workspace -> Models -> Import Models
+6. Import the model at `open-webui/wastex-document---json...` if this import doesn't work, then you can create it manually by goiung to Workspace > Models
+   > - sign
+7. Ensure that the newly imported `wastex_extraction` model is chosen under 'Base Model'

 ## Building the Cloud

-## Installation of Custom Function into OPen WebUI

-1. In OWUI, click on icon in top right -> Admin Panel -> Function -> Import Functions
-2. Import the function at `app-whiskey/WebUI/function-wastex_extraction-export-1741657569760.json`

-Note that you can use the optional Google Drive interface but it is not recommended you should just import from your desktop.
-But if you want this, Click on the newly imported function, go to line 388, and fill in google api key (using the env wasn't working for some reason and this is throw away code anyways... :)
+Same instructions as above

 Note Model importing does not currently work as of March 17, so you need to hand install the model